kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 .. question::

 	This question is an extension to visualizing more than 3 variables.
 Investigate on your own the term "scatterplot matrix", and draw one for the `Food texture data set <http://openmv.net/info/food-texture>`_.
 See the ``car`` library in R to create an effective scatterplot matrix with the ``scatterplotMatrix`` function.

-	Give a couple of bullet-points interpreting the plot.
+List some bullet-points that interpret the plot.

 .. answer::

-	A scatterplot matrix can be created using the code below:

 	.. image:: ../figures/visualization/scatterplotmatrix-food-data.png
 		:align: center
-		:scale: 80
+		:scale: 70
 		:width: 900px
 		:alt: fake width